Azare77/jalali_table_calendar/README.md

 ## bug report and suggestions
-if you have any issue or any suggestion you could contact a.zare.developer@gmail.com or j.zobeidi89@gmail.com
+if you have any issue or any suggestion you could contact a.zare.developer@gmail.com or j.zobeidi89@gmail.com author of [jalali_calendar](https://pub.dev/packages/jalali_calendar) package